Wednesday April 16, 2014

 Asthma exacerbations can be life threatening and can occur in anyone with mild to severe asthma.
 Only 33% of asthma deaths occur in the hospital which means many asthma patients who die are either not seeking care or are not being hospitalized with their worsening asthma.
 Patients at high risk of asthma related death require intensive education and special care.
 Make sure you know if you are in one of the increased risk groups discussed below.

 Importantly, 80-85% who die from asthma develop progressive symptoms over anywhere from 12 hours to several weeks.
 Only 15 to 20% die in less than 6 hours after developing symptoms.
 Thus, the vast majority of patients dying from asthma developed symptoms in a time frame that would have allowed them to seek appropriate medical care.
+If you develop significant signs or symptoms you need to make sure that you seek emergency care.

 Risk Factors for Asthma Related Death